Everest Base Camp Packing List

 Rainproof and windproof jackets are also necessary to tackle uncertain weather conditions in the mountains.
 They can be easily bought in Thamel for around $40 or more.
 You can also carry a rainproof cover for your stuff.

-You will need 2-3 trousers for your trek.
+You will need 2-3 pairs of trousers for your trek.
 One hiking trouser (windproof/waterproof) to wear during the trek, one normal for your stay in hotels and one extra in case of emergencies.
 Sometimes during the hot days, half pants will also work.
 The trousers are also available to buy in Thamel.

 Full sleeve, light and dry fit T-shirts will be perfect for the EBC trek.
 You may need 4-5 t-shirts (both half and full sleeve) for the trek.